Waleed-Azam/az104/README.md

 Here I think all the information are same, some of them might requires some changes, some might need to become Better in a way much better.

+Some of the web api's are not working the way they should work.
+I think some of the remo are not working at all